aero29/NAX/README.md

  **How to run **

+1. Use the executables specific to your OS.

-1. Make sure you have permissions on your machine.
-Else in "executables" directory - chmod 777 .\tblade3 ( PRESS RETURN) chmod 777 .\geomTurbo ( PRESS RETURN)
+2. Make sure you have permissions on your machine.
+Else for Unix\Linux user:  in "executables" directory -

+chmod 777 .\tblade3 ( PRESS RETURN)

+chmod 777 .\geomTurbo ( PRESS RETURN)

-2. Make any "design-case" directory your working directory and run wrapper script from here - ..\.\naxdesign.sh   ( PRESS RETURN)
+3. Make any "design-case" directory your working directory and run wrapper script from here -

+..\ .\ naxdesign.sh   ( PRESS RETURN)

 In case of any issue: Please check the files in "inputs" directory for correctness and "scripts\geomTurbo_v0.3.py" for "n" blade row case.